Configure Artifactory for PTC

 -H "Content-Type: application/json" \

-<YOUR_ARTIFACTORY_URL>: Your JFrog Platform hostname (for exampleacme.jfrog.io)<token>: Admin JWT or use Basic authentication per Package Reroute Config APIrepo_key: The virtual or remote repository key from Step 1 or Step 2
+<YOUR_ARTIFACTORY_URL>: Your JFrog Platform hostname (for exampleacme.jfrog.io)<token>: Admin JWT or use Basic authentication per Package Reroute Config APIrepo_key: The remote repository key from Step 1

 Package Reroute is configured for npm.
 Repeat PUT /artifactory/api/package-reroute/config/{type} for each additional package type (for example pypi, docker, huggingfaceml) before you enable ZIA rules for those ecosystems.